esa-esdl/esdl-core/doc/esdc_access.rst

     cube.close()

-Some more demonstrations are included in the `ESDC community notebooks`_.
+Some more demonstrations are included in the `ESDL community notebooks`_.

 Using Julia
 ===========